Fallen (2023 TV series): Production

 The series was produced for commercial Swedish TV channel TV4 and streaming service C More, in partnership with Germany's public broadcaster ZDF.

 From 2011 until 2018, Sofia Helin was lead actor and Camilla Ahlgren lead writer of the Danish-Swedish co-production The Bridge, and their partnership is renewed in Fallen, with Ahlgren as co-creator and lead writer and Helin in the lead role.
 Other writers on Fallen were Norwegian filmmaker Martin Asphaug and Alex Haridi.
 Ahlgen remained involved in the production, including viewing all the dailies doing rewrites where necessary.
 She wanted to show the stark contrast between the city and country scenery.
 However, the tone is lighter, and the lead character very distinct from The Bridge.

 As of February 2024, financing was being arranged for a second season, by TV4, Germany's ZDF, and Film i Skåne, which Ahlgren had already started writing.

 Release

 Sanningen premiered on 25 December 2023 on TV4 in Sweden.

 The series was aired from 25 February 2024 in Germany, and after Banijay obtained distribution rights, the series was bought by American broadcaster MHz Choice, Canal+'s Polar+ for France, NPO in the Netherlands, SBS in Australia, ERT in Greece, and Syn Hf in Iceland.
 All episodes dropped on SBS on Demand in Australia on 4 April 2024.

 Reception

 Viewership

-In Sweden, the final episode attracted around 1.1 million viewers (10% of the Swedish population).
+In Sweden, the final episode of season 1 attracted around 1.1 million viewers (10% of the Swedish population).